gvwilson/sensibleadventures/nardica/nardica.md

 She held up the egg her aunt had given her.

 "Hm."
-Mr. Mishra ran his fingers through his beard again.
+Mister Mishra ran his fingers through his beard again.
 "Not much of a meal to grow on."

 "It'll do me fine."
 Iffy nodded toward the laser drill as casually as she could.
 "You mind I try a couple of pieces while you're out?"

-Mr. Mishra was shaking his head before she even finished speaking.
+Mister Mishra was shaking his head before she even finished speaking.
 "Nuh uh, girl.
 Nobody touches my darling without I'm there to watch."
 Metal fingers tapped the tabletop next to him.